Portsmouth and Arundel Canal: Later activities

 On the remaining Portsea Section the issue of maintaining the various bridges became an issue of concern until the company managed to buy itself out of the requirement to maintain them.

-The Chichester arm was transferred to the Chichester corporation in 1892, the same year in which the canal company was wound up (the winding up order having been applied for in 1888).
+The Chichester arm was transferred to the Corporation of Chichester by Chichester Canal Transfer Act 1892 (55 & 56 Vict. c. cxxxviii), the same year in which the canal company was wound up (the winding up order having been applied for in 1888).

 Post canal company

 Some visible remains of the Portsea Section still exist in 2011.
 A section of the Portsmouth-London mainline railway follows the course of the canal between Portsmouth & Southsea and Fratton stations.
-Beyond them Goldsmith avenue was constructed along the line of the canal.
+Beyond them Goldsmith Avenue was constructed along the line of the canal.
 Off Goldsmith Avenue, the east-west route of the canal can still be traced by more recent residential development along Old Canal and Towpath Mead roads.
 The tow-path follows the course of the foot-path just north of the caravan site and allotments on the south side of Locksway Road at its easternmost end, with the canal to the north side of this.
 There is evidence that the canal was filled in here with coke from the local gas works.
 The remains of the lock into Langstone Harbour are also still in evidence.
 The lock has been a conservation area since 1977 and is a grade II listed structure.
 In 1979 Portsmouth City Council agreed to spend £35,000 over the next decade to refurbish the lock.